information

 5.73.050 Oversight Committee.

-(Amended by Ordinances 185827 and 191037, effective November 18, 2022.)
+(Amended by Ordinances 185827191037 and 191605, effective March 1, 2024.)

 1. The City will appoint an oversight committee that is representative of the City’s diverse communities to ensure the Arts Education and Access Fund is being implemented as required, to review expenditures made and to report their findings in a public record to the City Council on an annual basis.
-The committee shall be comprised of a minimum of 10 and a maximum of 20 members, including, if possible, a member of the Tax Supervising and Conservation Commission.
+The committee will be comprised of a minimum of 10 and a maximum of 20 members, including, if possible, a member of the Tax Supervising and Conservation Commission.

 5.73.060 Audits.